How to create content blocks for Customer Hub

 Content block events

-When you create a content block in Klaviyo, you must give it a name.
-Each time a site visitor clicks on that content block in the Customer Hub interface on your site, Klaviyo tracks a Customer Hub clicked on content block event.
-The names you give to each block are used for filtering those events.
+When you create a content block for your Customer Hub, you must give it a name.
+Klaviyo tracks each time a site visitor clicks on a content block as a Customer Hub clicked on content block event, using the name you provide for reporting and filtering.
+For this reason, it’s best to choose names that are familiar and relevant to the content in each block.

 1. Navigate to the Customer Hub tab in Klaviyo’s left-hand navigation.